carlo7236/Carlo_Portfolio/README.md

 * Performed an automated feature selection using Logistic Regression in order to find a set of variables best predictive of species
 * Imported three machine learning models (SVM, LR, and KNN) and compared each ones performance by finding the best parameters and using confusion matrices
-* Compared each models performance via decision regions and wrote a discussion based on what went wrong
+* Compared each models performance via decision regions and discussed them in detail in the discussion section

 * ![](https://github.com/carlo7236/Carlo_Portfolio/blob/main/images/Decision.png)